Agave bracteosa 'Mediopicta Alba'

-Agave bracteosa 'Mediopicta Alba' is a very attractive and highly prized cultivar of Agave bracteosa that grows up to 1 foot (30 cm) tall and up to 1.5 feet (45 cm) wide.
-It has pliable, unarmed, arching, narrow leaves with green borders and cream variegation in the center.
-It will offset sporadically once it matures.
-Once the species plant matures it has a up to 5 foot (1.5 m) tall, dense spike, bearing small, pale yellow to cream flowers with exerted stamens and pistils.
+Agave bracteosa 'Mediopicta Alba' is a very attractive succulent that forms rosettes of narrow, arching, pliable, unarmed leaves with green borders and cream variegation in the center.
+The rosettes grow up to 1 foot (30 cm) tall and up to 1.5 feet (45 cm) in diameter.
+They will sporadically offset once they mature.
+The mature rosette sends an up to 5 foot (1.5 m) tall spike that bears small, pale yellow to cream flowers with exerted stamens and pistils.

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 Agaves are not difficult plants to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 If, however, you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
 Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.